Stewooo/Super-Mario-Web-Shop/README.md

 ## Author

-Created as a personal project to practice **PHP full-stack web development and database-driven applications**.
+Created as a project to practice **PHP full-stack web development and database-driven applications**.